Technical DocumentationWhat Data Feeds Into Generation

 Not Yet Connected

-The following are planned but not yet part of the data flow:
+The following is planned but not yet part of the data flow:

 • Active ruleset — writing rules are embedded in the system prompt, not sourced dynamically from the rules engine